Samwise74/eagles-writeups/archival/README.md

 int namelen = (int) strnlen(name, bsz-6);
 ```

-As shown above, `key1` and `key2` are pulled from from the 2 bytes before the file name in the achive with the 4 bytes before that being the size of the file.
+As shown above, `key1` and `key2` are pulled from from the 2 bytes before the file name in the archive with the 4 bytes before that being the size of the file.
 The name length is also calculated as well as the starting offset of the file data.

-After finding all necissary variables it is possible to recover the original data.
-The for loop below will loop through each byte and swap every other byte as well as xoring it agains `k1` and `k2` respectively.
-If there is an odd number of byes in the data section then the last byte will always be xored with just `k1`
+After finding all necessary variables, it is possible to recover the original data.
+The for loop below will loop through each byte and swap every other byte as well as xoring it against `k1` and `k2` respectively.
+If there is an odd number of bytes in the data section, then the last byte will always be xored with just `k1`.

 ```c
 for (int i = namelen + 7; i < bsz; i += 2) {